moliver28/research-handbook/content/handbook/engineering/recognition.md

    - You can consider using `process-quarterly-achievers.rb` to process the data.
 1. Make a copy of the `Engineering Quarterly Achievers All Hands Deck - TEMPLATE`
 1. Follow the instructions in the template:
-   - Choose DRIs for each area
+   - Choose DRIs for each area from among CTO Leads
-   - Empower them to make decisions
+   - Empower CTO Leads to make decisions
-   - Direct them to update the deck with names, photos and speaker notes that highlight the nomination.
+   - Direct CTO Leads to update the deck with names, photos and speaker notes that highlight the nomination.

 ### Announce Winners

-In the next All-Hands, announce winners!
+For the next All-Hands, incorporate the final slides into primary deck!
+After All-hands, update this page with names of winners.
 Wooo!
 You're done until next quarter.